-In recognition of the need for agency coordination, DFPS must collaborate with the Texas Education Agency (TEA) to develop policies and procedures to ensure that the needs of foster children are met in every school district.
+In recognition of the need for agency coordination, DFPS must collaborate with TEA to develop policies and procedures to ensure that the needs of foster children are met in every school district.
 Tex.
 Fam.
 Code § 266.008(d).

 3. Every Student Succeeds Act